-Astronomers shed new light on puzzling origins of sun’s magnetic field
+Astronomers shed new light on puzzling origins of Sun’s magnetic field

 Scientists have found the magnetic field is generated much closer to the surface than previously thought.

-The sun’s magnetic field is created only 20,000 miles below its surface, scientists have said, shedding new light on the 400-year-old solar mystery that once puzzled Italian astronomer Galileo.
+The Sun’s magnetic field is not as deep as previously thought, scientists have said, shedding new light on its mysterious origins that have puzzled astronomers for 400 years.

-Dark patches on the sun known as sunspots – the tell-tale signs of magnetic solar activity – was documented by Galileo as early as 1612.
+Dark patches on the Sun known as sunspots – the tell-tale signs of magnetic solar activity – was documented by Italian astronomer Galileo as early as 1612.

-Since then, astronomers have attempted to understand where the sun’s ever-changing magnetic field comes from.
+Since then, scientists have attempted to understand where the Sun’s ever-changing magnetic field comes from.

 However, modelling now suggests this may not be the case and the solar phenomenon is much shallower than previously thought – about 20,000 miles underneath.